 Understanding Diamond Differences

 When you are looking for the perfect diamond there are a number of factors you should take into consideration.
 Everyone has heard of the 4 C’s, and a little understanding of what the 4 C’s mean will help you to be able to select the perfect diamond for your budget.
 The concept of the 4 C’s and the grading terminology describing diamond quality was developed by the Gemological Institute of America (G.I.A.) in the 1940’s and 1950’s.
 It is this GIA system that is the International standard today.
 There is actually a 5th C that can be equally important.
+If you already know what you’re looking for, browse our collection of diamond rings here in St. George.

 Color may arguably be the most apparent characteristic of a diamond.
 A diamond’s color is noticeable even to the untrained eye.
 You should strive to select a diamond that is colorless to near colorless.
 Diamonds are rated according to their absence of color on a gradient scale.
 The greater absence of color the higher the rarity and cost.
 The color range starts at D and goes all the way to Z. It was common practice earlier to descibe diamond color using alphabetical designations such as A, or AA and even AAA, as well as origin names like River, Wesselton and Top Cape.
 The GIA System starts at D for that reason.
 D, E, F are colorless.
 G, H, and I are near colorless and as you go down the range you get a stronger tint of body color.
 The body color of a diamond can eventually become so strong it becomes desireable and is known as a “fancy” color, and price increases as a result of rarity.